 Switching to diet soda isn’t the answer either, as studies suggest that it triggers sugar cravings and contributes to weight gain.
 Instead, try switching to water with lemon, unsweetened iced tea, or carbonated water with a splash of juice.

-In addition to your food and eating-related choices, you can also support your weight loss and dieting efforts by making healthy lifestyle choices.
+You can support your dieting efforts by making healthy lifestyle choices.

 - Turn off the TV.
 You actually burn less calories watching television than you do sleeping!
 If you simply can’t miss your favorite shows, get a little workout in while watching.
 Do easy exercises like squats, sit-ups, jogging in place, or using resistance bands or hand weights.

 - Drink more water.
-You can easily reduce your daily calorie intake by replacing soda, alcohol, or coffee with water.
-Thirst can also be confused with hunger, so by drinking water, you may avoid consuming extra calories, plus it will help you break down food more easily.
+Reduce your daily calorie intake by replacing soda, alcohol, or coffee with water.
+Thirst can also be confused with hunger, so by drinking water, you may avoid consuming extra calories.

 Resources and References